How to spend 3 days in Tokyo

 We visited Tokyo with our two boys, aged 8 and 6 years old at the time, so most of the recommendations in this Tokyo travel guide will be family friendly.
 However, we’ll include a few adult focused Tokyo travel recommendations, too.

-How many days should you spend in Tokyo?
+How many days to spend in Tokyo?

 We believe three days is sufficient, however, you can easily spend a week exploring Tokyo’s many neighborhoods, restaurants and attractions.
 Tokyo is the largest city in the world, after all.